msabrishami/isc-website-mjhp/services.md

 If you have a locked device and want to use it with a different carrier, you will need to "unlock" it.
 This involves contacting your current carrier and requesting an unlock code or instructions.
 Once unlocked, the device can accept SIM cards from other carriers.

 ```
 Note: A carrier can only unlock an iPhone that has been fully paid off.
 ```

 ### Apple iPhone Upgrade Program

 The Apple iPhone Upgrade Program is a service offered by Apple that allows customers to purchase a new iPhone and spread out the cost over a period of time through monthly installments.
 It's designed to make it easier for customers to stay up-to-date with the latest iPhone models without having to pay the full retail price upfront.
-For more information visit [their website](https://www.apple.com/shop/iphone/iphone-upgrade-program).
+For more information visit their website [Here](https://www.apple.com/shop/iphone/iphone-upgrade-program).

 ```
 Note: The program requires participants to have a credit check, and they need to be eligible based on their credit history.
 So, don't try to apply for the Apple Credit Card and make it your first credit card.
 ```

 ### BestBuy Finance system

 BestBuy has two finance programs for financing your phone.
-For more information visit [their website](https://www.bestbuy.com/site/financing-rewards/learn-about-best-buy-financing/pcmcat1476112234971.c?id=pcmcat1476112234971) or read the information below:
+For more information visit their website [Here](https://www.bestbuy.com/site/financing-rewards/learn-about-best-buy-financing/pcmcat1476112234971.c?id=pcmcat1476112234971) or read the information below:

 * **Reduced Rate Credit Plan:** This type of financing offers a fixed, often lower interest rate on the financed amount.
 The interest rate is typically advertised as lower than the standard credit card interest rates.
 With a reduced rate credit plan, you will pay interest on the remaining balance over the course of the financing term.
 The interest is calculated based on the outstanding balance and the agreed-upon interest rate.
 Since the interest rate is fixed in this plan, you can accurately predict the interest costs over the term.
 But you will still need to pay interest on the financed amount, which could add to the overall cost of your purchase.
 There might also be fees associated with setting up the credit plan.
 * **Deferred Interest Financing:** Deferred interest financing is often marketed as "0% interest" or "no interest if paid in full within [X] months."
 This means that you won't incur interest charges during the promotional period, which is usually a set number of months.
 However, if you fail to pay off the full balance within that time frame, you could be retroactively charged interest on the entire original purchase amount from the date of purchase, often at a higher interest rate.
 These plans are good if you can pay off the balance within the promotional period, and won't incur any interest charges.
 They also allow you to make a large purchase without immediate financial strain.
 However, if you don't pay off the full balance within the promotional period, you could be hit with a significant amount of retroactive interest.
 So, make sure you carefully understand the terms and conditions to avoid surprises.

 ```
 Note:  The program requires participants to have a credit check, and they need to be eligible based on their credit history.
 So, don't try to apply for the BestBuy Credit Card and make it your first credit card.
 ```

 ## Phone Services for NewComers